-Dogs who have excellent physical health and are in great shape can enjoy walks up to two hours.
+Dogs who have excellent physical health and are in great shape can enjoy walks for up to two hours.
 Some even go hiking with their owners for several hours at a time.
-Overweight dogs may have difficulties to walk more than ten minutes without stopping for a rest or breathing heavily.
+Overweight dogs may have difficulties walking for more than ten minutes without stopping for a rest or breathing heavily.

 You can’t take a dog that rarely ever walks on a two-hour walk and expect him to feel good.
 If your dog is out of shape, start with 20-minute walks.
 Build up that time gradually by adding an extra 5 minutes every day, or add a second walk in the afternoon.

 How far should I walk my dog?